 When I travel overseas, I bring snacks I like, some freeze-dried foods in original packaging and extra zip-lock bags.
 When I arrive, I transfer bulky food into the bags to reduce packaging and weight.
 I shop locally to supplement what we bring.

 I recommend bringing some foods you know you like, especially for the first leg of the journey.
-For resupply food drops, I would either shop at the locations that have stores (Tuolumne Meadows, Red’s Meadow, VVR) and order from Sonora Pass Resupply to have food mailed to MTR.
-If you have food preferences or restrictions, I’d plan time to go into Mammoth Lakes on the shuttle to purchase food, where you will find a larger selection or order from Sonora Pass Resupply to have food mailed to Red’s Meadow and VVR.
+For resupply food drops, I would either shop at the locations that have stores (Tuolumne Meadows, Red’s Meadow, VVR) and order from online sources (Amazon or Zero Day Resupply) to have food mailed to MTR.
 For the section from MTR to the end, you’ll face the same situation as others (see options listed above).